JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_3.md

 ### Environment Variables

 You can also use environment variables to override configuration values.
 This is especially useful in Continuous Integration or when working locally.
-This gives you the ability to change configuration options without modifying any code or build scripts.
+This allows you to change configuration options without modifying any code or build scripts.

 By default, any environment variable that matches a corresponding configuration key will override the configuration file (`cypress.json` ) by default value.